Rio Grande Compact

 Middle Rio Grande Water Entitlements and Water Delivery Obligations

 The required annual downstream delivery--to and through Elephant Butte Reservoir--is based on the annual flow entering the Middle Rio Grande as measured at the Otowi stream gage.
-The Middle Rio Grande is allowed to consume the difference between the annual water flow measured at the Otowi gage and the required annual downstream delivery.
-Tributary and arroyo inflows that reach the river within the Middle Rio Grande factor into this difference.
+The Middle Rio Grande is allowed to consume the difference between the annual water flow measured at the Otowi gage and the corresponding required annual downstream delivery.
+Tributary and arroyo inflows that reach the Rio Grande within the Middle Rio Grande are part of the Middle Rio Grande's annual share.

 Annual stormwater runoff during the monsoon season is an important element of the Middle Rio Grande's legal water budget.
 Unlike inflows to the Middle Rio Grande at the Otowi gage, which establish the annual downstream delivery obligation and can be only partially used, tributary inflows to the river do not affect the delivery obligation while increasing the surface water supply and contributing to actual downstream deliveries.